 On Sunday evenings from 5:00 to 6:30, The Centre holds a weekly gathering for meditation and shared reflection.
-Event held in collaboration with The Contemplary.
+In collaboration with The Contemplary.

 When: Sundays, 5 – 6:30 pm (1st, 2nd, 3rd and 5th Sundays)